vinsidious/gac/README.md

 3. **Verify**

-   Test that GAC is working properly:
+   Test that gac is working properly:

    ```sh
    # Make a change to a file